poojareddy7766/Splitwise-backend-Setu/README.md

 This is a backend application built using Spring Boot to manage expenses between users.
 <br/>
 The system allows users <br/>
+        1. to login/ register </br>
-        1.  to add expenses <br/>
+        2. to add expenses, view expenses<br/>
-        2.  split the expense amount equally / unequally/ amount or percentage <br/>
+        2.  split/ settle the expense amount equally / unequally/ amount or percentage <br/>
         3.  view their expenditures <br/>
-        4. Get their final balances. <br/>
+        4. Get their final balances./ Track Balances <br/>
-Extra Feature:
-        5.  create groups, add members, and split expenses among group members.
+        5. Paginated Expense Retrieval <br />